Incandescent light bulb: Ribbon machine

 Corning continued developing automated bulb-production machines, installing the Ribbon Machine in 1926 in its Wellsboro, Pennsylvania, factory.
 The Ribbon Machine surpassed any previous attempts to automate bulb production and was used to produce incandescent bulbs into the 21st century.
-The inventor, William Woods, along with his colleague at Corning Glass Works, David E. Gray, had created a machine that by 1939 was turning out 1,000 bulbs per minute.
+The inventor, William Woods, along with his colleague at Corning Glass Works, David E. Gray, had created a machine that by 1939 was producing 1,000 bulbs per minute.

 The Ribbon Machine works by passing a continuous ribbon of glass along a conveyor belt, heated in a furnace, and then blown by precisely aligned air nozzles through holes in the conveyor belt into molds.
 Thus the glass bulbs or envelopes are created.
-A typical machine of this sort can produce anywhere from 50,000 to 120,000 bulbs per hour, depending on the size of the bulb.
+A typical machine can produce 50,000 to 120,000 bulbs per hour, depending on the size of the bulb.
 By the 1970s, 15 ribbon machines installed in factories around the world produced the entire supply of incandescent bulbs.
 The filament and its supports are assembled on a glass stem, which is then fused to the bulb.
 The air is pumped out of the bulb, and the evacuation tube in the stem press is sealed by a flame.
 The bulb is then inserted into the lamp base, and the whole assembly tested.
 The 2016 closing of Osram-Sylvania's Wellsboro, Pennsylvania plant meant that one of the last remaining ribbon machines in the United States was shut down.